-OSHA Challenge is designed to reach employers in all industry groups who are committed to improving their safety and health management systems and want to pursue recognition for their improvements.
 Open to private or public-sector employees, Challenge provides a roadmap to improve performance and ultimately to VPP Merit or Star.
 The Challenge program outlines the requirements needed to develop and implement effective safety and health management systems through incremental steps.
 A number of companies and associations have stepped forward as Challenge Administrators to work with employers as they move through the steps of the Challenge program.
 Charter Administrators are Associated Builders and Contractors, The Associated General Contractors of America, Black & Veatch, Construction Safety Council, Curtis Lumber Company, Independent Electrical Contractors, NEA-The Association of Union Constructors, and Voluntary Protection Programs Participants' Association.

-VPP Corporate is designed to eliminate barriers faced by some corporations who want to implement VPP company-wide.
 To participate, corporations agree to strive for corporate-wide VPP implementation and to support the programs through mentoring and outreach activities.
 Streamlined application and onsite evaluation processes are used to facilitate implementation.
 Charter Participants are Dow Chemical Company, General Electric Company, Georgia Pacific Corporation, International Paper, Johnson & Johnson, Maytag Corporation, and United States Postal Service.

 The Voluntary Protection Programs promotes effective worksite-based safety and health.
 VPP worksites save millions each year because their injury and illness rates are more than 50 percent below the averages for their industries.
 Approval into VPP is OSHA's official recognition of the outstanding efforts of employers and employees who have implemented exemplary safety and health management systems.